 Create a Notes Compression or Mind Map

 Notes compression is, well, just how it sounds.
 Rather than reviewing every note you ever took from the semester, spend at least an hour condensing key concepts onto a 2-sided paper.
 This is your chance to double check yourself and fill in any conceptual holes in the material.
 As you make your notes compression, establish whether or not you truly know the material.
 A cursory review of your notes compression, followed by a practice exam, is a great safety net for any pitfalls you might have during the actual exam.
-Be sure to review your practice exam and make note of any sections you struggled in.
-Spend your additional time reviewing these areas.
+Be sure to review your practice exam and make note of any sections you found challenging.
+Spend the remaining time reviewing these areas.

-Similarly, mind mapping allows you to break down a concept on paper and explore the association between its various parts.
-These can be made on traditional paper, as well as online applications such as examtime
+Similarly, mind mapping allows you to break down a concept on paper and explore the connections between its various parts.
+This can be done on traditional paper or through web applications such as examtime

 .
 Start with a main idea in the center.
 You can then begin to branch out from this idea using single words and related principles.
 These ‘main branches’ will have sub-branches that further examine each aspect, as well as connect to other areas.
 You may even want to liven things up with a bit of color or a useful graphic.
 Think in terms of key words and symbols, rather than paragraphs.
-The goal is to visually organize both the content and your ideas in such a way that you can better understand the central theme.
+The goal is to visually organize both the content and your ideas to better understand the central theme.